wrapperband/FTCForumTools/README.md

 It is a simple system to operate, it does not make the bans permanent.
 If you need to reboot you will have to create your own script or re apply the banlists manually.

 The add file contains a line adding each banned IP address, which is run on the server.
-The drop file is then run to remove the list, before , say, adding a full updated list.
+The drop file is then run to remove the list, before adding a full updated list, for instance.

 ##  Using the banlist :